 Travelers holding passports issued by India, Vietnam, Indonesia, Cambodia, Laos, and Myanmar may be eligible to apply online for an R.O.C.
 (Taiwan) Travel Authorization Certificate, permitting up to a total 90 days in Taiwan, multiple entry with 30 days each stay.

 Conditions for application include a residency or visa with an expiration date within the last 10 years for the United States, Canada, Japan, Australia, Korea, New Zealand, United Kingdom, and Schengen Zone (EU), and the applicant must not have been previously employed as a blue-collar laborer in Taiwan.
 E-Visas must be currently valid if issued by Australia or New Zealand, and Japanese visas (or Japan Visa Waiver Registration) must be accompanied by proof of previous entry to Japan or an itinerary to visit Japan after leaving Taiwan.
 Work permits are not allowed.
 After approval, the Certificate should be printed off the website and presented with the passport and other required documents upon entry into Taiwan.

 More detailed regulations for each individual country can be found with the Bureau of Consular Affairs.
 Travelers who have visited Taiwan previously by a specially-issued visa may not be eligible based on their previous visa status.

-Emergency Passport Holders: Emergency passports from visa-waiver countries are allowed to visit the ROC, and should apply for a landing visa upon arrival.
-USA emergency passports are visa-free for 90 days.
+Emergency Passport Holders: Emergency passports from visa-waiver countries are allowed to visit the ROC, and should apply for a tourist visa in advance at a Taiwanese diplomatic mission (consulate), or may apply for a landing visa upon arrival.
+USA emergency passports are permitted visa-free entry for 90 days.